Professional Fitness Education – High Intensity Resistance Training

 Fitness Benefits of High Intensity Training

-If you are serious about achieving maximum fitness benefit from your exercise program and want to do so using a very effective, highly efficient and safe method of training than you owe it to yourself to adapt to High Intensity Resistance Training.
+If you are serious about achieving maximum fitness benefit from your exercise program and want to do so using a very effective, highly efficient and safe method of training than you owe it to yourself to consider High Intensity Resistance Training.
 High Intensity Training (often referred to as HIT) is a scientific and highly researched style of training that will provide you with maximum results in minimal time.

 I have long been amazed that so many people who work out regularly are uneducated about proper exercise and are unaware of how to best go about significantly increasing their fitness benefits.
 High Intensity Training is based on proven principles of exercise science, physiology, biomechanics, principles of logic and the laws of physics.
 The scientific research indicating the effectiveness of high intensity exercise is extensive and has been taking place since the 1970s.
 Professional Fitness Education on the topic of proper High Intensity Fitness Training can benefit anyone who exercises regularly.

 High Intensity Training is not simply a term indicating that a person is exercising with a lot of effort.
 Rather it is an certain exercise method that follows a specific set of proven guidelines.
-HIT is not simply one set exercise routine but a style of training that follows those scientific guidelines to help individuals achieve a wide range of benefits.
+HIT is not simply one set exercise routine but a style of training that follows those scientific guidelines to help individuals achieve a wide range of physical fitness benefits.

 The benefits of a properly designed resistance training program is extensive.
 These benefits include increasing muscle strength, decreasing body fat levels, improved physical performance, building muscle mass, weight control, improved metabolic function, better bone density, improved insulin sensitivity, improved cognitive abilities and self-esteem, decreased low-density cholesterol and triglycerides and increased high-density lipoprotein cholesterol.